Close

 Did You Know?

-Some investors buy corporate bonds not because they want the income from the interest payments but because they believe that the price of the bond will go up.
+Some investors buy corporate bonds not because they want the income from the interest payments but because they believe that the bond’s price will go up.
 This is known as speculating on the bond market.

 In a Nutshell